Will wait and watch for a month before any decision: IOA after Canada pulls out of Olympics

 The Indian Olympic Association on Monday said it will "wait and watch" for at least a month before taking any call on Tokyo Olympics participation after Canada created a flutter by becoming the first nation to pull out of the showpiece due to the COVID-19 pandemic.
 The north American nation's withdrawal added to the International Olympic Committee's woes after a host of top athletes and powerful sports bodies rammed up pressure on the IOC to postpone the quadrennial extravaganza in July-August.

-However, India is ready to wait for a while before arriving at a final decision.
-IOA Secretary General Rajeev Mehta, while talking to PTI, said the body is closely monitoring the fast-evolving situation triggered by the pandemic, which has killed more than 14,000 and infected over 300,000.
+However, India is ready to wait for a while before arriving at a final decision as it monitors the fast-evolving situation triggered by the pandemic, which has killed more than 14,000 and infected over 300,000.
+"Being the head of IOA, the health and well being of our athletes and officials are of prime concern to me," IOA President Narinder Batra told PTI.

+"Whatever decisions the IOA takes will be for the welfare of our athletes.
+But right now we are just waiting and monitoring the situation on a daily basis.
+"I assure the people that we won't let anyone down and our decisions will be in the best interest of our athletes," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)